-Glaucoma is an eye disease that leads to damage of the eye nerve.
-Damage to the nerve can lead to poor or no vision.
+Glaucoma is an eye disease that can damage the eye nerve.
+Damage to the nerve can lead to poor eyesight or blindness.
 Angle-closure glaucoma (ACG) is one type of glaucoma.
 It may be:

 Copyright © Nucleus Medical Media, Inc.

 ACG happens when fluid cannot drain from channels in the front of the eye.
 When fluid builds up, it raises pressure in the eye.
 This can damage the eye nerve.

 ACG is more common in women and adults over 50 years old.
 It is also more common in people of Chinese, Vietnamese, Pakistani, or Inuit decent.
 Other things that may raise the risk of ACG are:

 In people at risk for ACG, the risk may be higher if they:

 Chronic ACG has few or no symptoms.
 Acute ACG may cause:

 Acute ACG often happens in one eye at a time.